 How important is it that your tot be in structured social situations vs. mostly at home with you with some social free play?
 That depends on you and what makes you happy and sane!

 Some children do fine at home and the moms are happy!
-Other moms are miserable and need that time away from their children; and or the mom discovers her child would be happier in a daycare setting part time.
+Other moms are miserable and need that time away from their children, and the mom discovers her child would be happier in a daycare setting part-time.
 Each situation is different!
 But again, it should not depend on the need for "enrichment."

 But if you feel you need some time for yourself and a break from your tot (some tots are easy, others are a HANDFUL--like mine was--OH BOY!) and or if you think your tot would be happy (or happier) around other tots, and or you really need to stay connected with other moms and the only way to do it is to enroll your tot in daycare, then give it a try two or three half days a week.